 Reducing body fat is a pleasureless task for most, with a study showing 49.1% of U.S adults actively are trying to lose weight.
 Among these adults, the most commonly reported method to lose weight was through exercise and restricting calories, followed by eating more fruit and vegetables.

-As essential as it is to take these steps for weight control, one important component often gets overlooked: Paying attention to sleep could be the game-changer to help control weight.
-We dig deeper into why sleep matters for weight control and 7 ways sleep can help you reach your weight goals.
+As essential as it is to take these steps for weight control, one important component often gets overlooked: Paying attention to sleep could be the game-changer to help control undesirable belly fat and body fat in general.
+We dig deeper into why sleep matters for weight control and 7 ways sleep and weight loss are connected.

-When we’re short on sleep or sleep-deprived it can have widespread effects, not only affecting our mood, memory and health, but also leading to poor judgment (late-night snacking comes to mind), causing lack of energy while cravings for sweet, salty and starchy foods increase.
+When we’re short on sleep or sleep-deprived, it can have widespread effects, affecting our mood, memory and health and leading to poor judgment (late-night snacking comes to mind), causing lack of energy while cravings for sweet, salty and starchy foods increase.

-In many epidemiological studies, being overweight and obesity has been linked to sleep deprivation.
-As mentioned above, many of these studies show how sleep affects our behavior which in extension also leads to poor choices, however, there’s also growing research that argues that sleep also has a biological effect directly impacting our weight.
+In many epidemiological studies, being overweight has been linked to sleep deprivation.
+As mentioned above, many of these studies show how sleep affects our behavior which often leads to poor choices, however, there’s also growing research that argues that sleep also has a biological effect directly impacting our weight.
 The Centers for Disease Control and Prevention (CDC) have estimated that more than 35% of US adults get less than 7 hours (the recommended amount) of sleep per night.
 Yet managing their sleep could be the secret weapon to managing their weight.

-7 ways sleep can help you lose weight
+How sleep can help you lose belly fat overnight: 7 facts